brown-donovan/LAB_4/README.md

 # LAB 4

 This lab serves as an introduction to utilizing PWM and Timers on the MSP430FR2355 Microcontroller.
+In this lab, we will explore the WDT timer interrupt process, as well as implementing PWM signals at various duty cycles and periods.

 # Question 1